waterfall at bryce canyon mossy cave trail

 |

-Our Trip to the Mossy Cave Trailhead at Bryce Canyon
+Our Review of the Mossy Cave Trail at Bryce Canyon

 The Mossy Cave trailhead is a little off the beaten path, as the trail entrance is not within the main park’s entrance.
-Instead, you’ll need to drive about 15-minutes from the visitor center at Bryce Canyon National Park.
+Instead, we needed to drive about 15-minutes from the visitor center.

-We recently completed the Mossy Cave Trail.
-It was one of the highlights of our 3-week-trip to Utah and Arizona.
+We recently completed the Mossy Cave Trail and we thought that it was one of the highlights of our 3-week-trip to Utah and Arizona.
 In this post, we’ll share everything you need to know to hike the Mossy Cave Trail at Bryce Canyon National Park!

 bryce canyon national park Mossy Cave Trail